terramate-io/terramate/docs/getting-started.md

 The Terraform initialization will create the directory `nginx/.terraform` and the file `nginx/.terraform.lock.hcl`.
-These files must never be committed to the version control and it's recommended to be added to the `.gitignore` file.
+These files must never be committed to the version control and it's recommended to be added to the `.gitignore` as well.
 Additionally, you should also ignore the `terraform.tfstate` file as it contains sensitive information.